BBB Scam Alert: Watch out for SAT prep scams

 How to avoid test prep scams

-• Always be wary of unsolicited callers.
+- Always be wary of unsolicited callers.
 If someone calls out of the blue asking for payment, always research their organization before you share personal information or agree to receive services or products.
 Look up the business they claim to represent at BBB.org.
 Search the name along with the words “scam” or “complaint” to find out if others had negative experiences.
 Check BBB Scam Tracker to see if anyone else has filed a report about the company.

-• Double check with your child.
+- Double check with your child.
 If scammers say they are calling because of a service your child requested, tell them you need to check with your child first and hang up.
 Make sure their claims are legitimate before you call back or accept a return call.
 Don’t send any money or make a payment if there is any doubt about the call.
 The same is true for emergency scams.

-• Understand the College Board’s practices.
+- Understand the College Board’s practices.
 The College Board will never ask you for bank or credit card information over the phone or via email.
 If a caller suggests otherwise, hang up.
 Learn more about the College Board’s policies.

-• Don't give your financial information to strangers.
+- Don't give your financial information to strangers.
 Never agree to pay a stranger for a purchase you did not initiate, with any form of payment.
 Do not provide details about your credit card, debit card, bank account number, prepaid cards, or digital wallet, such as Cash App or Venmo, and do not wire money.
 While some forms of payment, such as credit cards, may offer more protections and a chance for a refund, it is still dangerous to share your private financial information with an unfamiliar person.

 For more information

 To learn more ways to protect yourself, read about impostor scams.
 Also, read the Federal Trade Commission’s alert about test prep cons.
-For more tips and resources for younger adults, visit BBB’s resources for younger adults.
+For more tips and resources for younger adults, visit BBB’s resources for young adults.

 Whether or not you’ve lost money, if you’ve spotted a scam, report it to BBB.org/ScamTracker.
 Your report can help others avoid falling victim to similar scams.
-Find more information about scams and how to avoid them at BBB.org/AvoidScams
+Find more information about scams and how to avoid them at BBB.org/AvoidScams.